NGP-Bootcamp/Bootcamp2020/02-IntroModeling/README.md

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

-This work and everything in this repo is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]